Get Inspired: How to get into weightlifting

 British Weightlifting run the School Block Membership scheme which allows participating schools to register students for regional and national competitions, as well as receiving expert guidance.

-From there, talented individuals could be brought into the Regional Development Academy, which aims to create a pathway through to the elite level of the sport.
+From there, talented individuals could be brought into the Talent Pathway, which aims to create a pathway through to the elite level of the sport.

 Coaching and volunteering